dioptre/snappy-start/README.md

 Mark Seaborn put together an initial working end-to-end implementation.

-Kenton is now extending it to support more system calls.
+Kenton enhanced the implementation to produce a self-contained binary and extended it with support for more syscalls.